mudge/mudge.github.com/_posts/2012-07-09-implementing-if-in-ruby.markdown

 > Applying my new rule: "conditional logic only allowed to determine class of object created".
 Hoping to infuriate some people with it.

 While Tom admitted this was a rather provocative statement, it is not an approach without merit.
 [Robert "Uncle Bob" Martin recently did a presentation at Skills Matter](http://skillsmatter.com/podcast/agile-scrum/uncle-bob-expert-insights) which discussed the fragility of code that relies heavily on conditions in place of polymorphism.
-What this really boiled down to was the difference between the following two bits of example code:
+What this really boiled down to was the difference between the following the first version of some code to input and output some data:

-{% highlight c %}
+{% highlight csharp %}
 bool GtapeReader = false;
 bool GtapePunch = false;